Lapčan family: History

 It is considered that the tribe originates from Lapac in the former Lučka županija of the region of Dalmatia, to whom is also related the fortified town of Lapac, Lapačka župa and Lapačko polje ("Lapac field") in the region of Lika.
 As part of dual economy consisting of transhumance and Mediterranean agriculture the second Lapac was probably the tribe's summer estate.

 It is considered that the first known member is Vniha Lapčan (Vunycha, Vonycha, Vnicha, Vnyche de Lapuch), who married the Croatian princess Klauda, daughter of King Demetrius Zvonimir (1075–1089).
 For this marriage, he was supposedly given estates in Karin, Dalmatia.
 The story is recorded in the 14th century, but it is considered it has historical authenticity.
-Another possible early ancestor of the genus is župan Martin from Karinjan and Lapčan, one of the twelve noblemen mentioned in Pacta conventa (1102) who negotiated with Coloman, King of Hungary.
+Another possible early ancestor of the genus is župan Martin from Karinjan and Lapčan, inferred as the son of the couple above in some primary sources, and who was one of the twelve noblemen mentioned in Pacta conventa (1102) that negotiated with Coloman, King of Hungary.
 Older historians related him to Martin Lapsanović who allegedly received by King Coloman the Cetina županija in 1105.

 The tribe's certain mention is since the mid-12th century, specifically, 1166 when are recorded Stanče Petrov and Berinja Črnotin as witnesses about Church of St. Chrysogonus from Zadar and settlement of Kamenjane.
 Due to court dispute with the church, and inheritance of Stanče's grandfather Pripko, in 1181 got as heirdom village Kokićane.
 In 1183, the tribal members were building a Church of St. John the Baptist in Lapac.
 Since the first half of the 13th century is recorded constant dispute with the Church of St. Chrysogonus from Zadar regarding the proprietorship of the village Kokićane, which in 1239 the Venetian knez of Zadar gave to the Church, nor was confirmed by Louis I of Hungary in 1360.